Room (2015)

 Hook and Reel 10/10 (know you’re going in for something slow that requires your attention to build emotion, and you’ll be fine)

-Universal Relevance 10/10 (I truly hope that nobody will ever have to relate to the first half of the movie…the second half of the film will seem all too familiar to many of us)
+Universal Relevance 10/10 (I genuinely hope that nobody will ever have to relate to the first half of the movie…the second half of the film will seem all too familiar to many of us)

 100%